Lapin-Canard was founded in Paris Belleville on the 1st of May 2015 and does artists’ posters.

 Lapin-Canard is non-lucrative and remits 60% of profits to the artist.
 Releases are always celebrated with music, libations and dances, in Paris or elsewhere.

-You can reach Lapin-Canard per mail, on Facebook or Instagram.
+You can reach Lapin-Canard per mail, or via Instagram.

 LATEST RELEASES